 If possible, plan your trip to arrive in daylight hours.
 Not only does this allow you to see the destination when you arrive, but it also helps you learn the layout of the city.

 If you do arrive at night, make sure to plan safe transportation in advance.
 Most taxis or shuttles can be booked before you leave or at the airport upon arrival.

 7. Have a Backup Plan

-I always keep the address to my hotel in my pocket.
+I always keep the address of my hotel in my pocket.
 If my cell phone dies or something happens to my bag, I’ll know the directions to get back.

 I also stash extra cash rolled up in an empty lip balm container in my pocket or in my luggage.
 Other good hiding places are in your toiletry bag or in the lining of a bra (but make sure to remove the money before you do laundry).